marekvks/python-api-discord-bot/README.md

 # python-api-discord-bot
-Simple bot that takes SSPS.CZ substitution API written in python
+Simple bot that takes SSPS.CZ substitution API, all written in python